 Most shampoos are really harsh and strip the oils that are required from your hair.
 Using the shampoo to clean your scalp mainly and then washing the rest of your hair with the rinsed out shampoo, helps to slightly decrease the harshness of the shampoo on the more delicate part of your hair – the middle and ends.

-The conditioner should be concentrated on the driest part of your hair, which generally is around the ends.
-If you hair is really thirsty, mix your conditioner with a natural oil.
+Step Three: Condition The conditioner should be concentrated on the driest part of your hair, which generally is around the ends.
+If you hair is really thirsty, mix your conditioner with a carrier oil [I love using Castor Care if my hair is extra dry.].
 Put a shower cap on your head for 5 – 10 minutes while you shower.
 Then gently run water through your hair removing all traces of the conditioner.
-Gently detangle using a wide toothed comb while still under running water.
-This minimises hair breakage.

 NOTE: Alternate between protein and moisturising conditioners.
 When you condition with protein, remember to immediately couple that with a moisturising conditioner that will help soften and detangle your hair.

 Phro’s Back to Health Challenge Results